homebrew-ec-foss/homebrew-internethome/src/posts/tilde-5.0-ziguana.md

 ## Grammar rules of our language
 Our language is designed to be simple and approachable while still including some features that are unique.
-One of our design goals was to avoid indentation-based syntax, as seen in Python, while providing users with a programming experience inspired by C or Rust without their steep learning curve.
+One of our design goals was to avoid indentation-based syntax, as seen in Python, while providing users with a programming experience inspired by C and Rust without their steep learning curve.

 The [grammar of our language](https://github.com/homebrew-ec-foss/ziguana/blob/main/docs/ebnf.md?raw=true) is formally represented using EBNF (Extended Backus–Naur Form), which provides a precise and structured description of the syntax and grammar rules of the language.